TrueList

 8. Smart speaker statistics say 72% of parents who own voice-activated speakers have thought about using them for shopping.

 This compares to 58% of non-parents who use them regularly to manage shopping lists.
 And it gets even more interesting: of the total people who own voice-activated speakers, 44% use their devices to order products almost weekly.
-The numbers highlight the growing popularity of voice activated search and hands-free methods of getting information that make your life easier.
+The numbers highlight the growing popularity of voice-activated search and hands-free methods of getting information that make your life easier.

 9. 52% of Americans keep their voice search devices in their living rooms.